causal-rec/RS/README.md

 ## 2. DICE
 This repository,based on Python and Pytorch, is implementation of our WWW'21 paper:
 Yu Zheng, Chen Gao, Xiang Li, Xiangnan He, Depeng Jin, Yong Li, Disentangling User Interest and Conformity for Recommendation with Causal Embedding, In Proceedings of the Web Conference 2021.
 The source project at [DICE](https://github.com/tsinghua-fib-lab/DICE)
+## 3. Asymmetric-tri-rec
+This repository,based on Python and Tensorflow,accompanies the real-world experiments conducted in the paper "Asymmetric Tri-training for Debiasing Missing-Not-At-Random Explicit Feedback" by Yuta Saito, which has been accepted at SIGIR2020 as a full paper.

+The source project at [Asymmetric-tri-rec](https://github.com/usaito/asymmetric-tri-rec-real)
 # Sequential Recommendation